 We are committed to helping our children become independent, life-long learners with the knowledge and skills they need in all subjects.
 We are developing a progressive, skill based curriculum with opportunities for the children to learn and excel in both academic and non-academic subjects.

-Before your child starts in Nursery or Reception class we ask that you help them to complete the ‘All About Me’ document.
+Before your child joins us in Nursery or Reception class we ask that you help them to complete the ‘All About Me’ document.
 This helps us to find out information about your child’s interests, hobbies and the people who are important in their lives.